MFYalcin/Verilog-VHDL/README.md

-# Verilog-VHDL
+# Verilog-VHDL-SystemVerilog
-The main focus here is writing layers of code on either Verilog or VHDL.
+The main focus here is writing layers of code on either Verilog/VHDL or SystemVerilog as practice.